Back to Blog

 NomaSign TeamNovember 12, 20257 min read

-The Electronic Communications and Transactions Act, commonly called the ECT Act or ECTA, is the primary legislation governing electronic signatures and electronic transactions in South Africa.
-It was enacted in 2002 and remains the foundation for e-commerce law in the country.
+The Electronic Communications and Transactions Act (the ECT Act, sometimes shortened to ECTA) is the law that governs electronic signatures and electronic transactions in South Africa.
+It was passed in 2002 and is still the bedrock of South African e-commerce law today.

 💡

-The ECT Act establishes that electronic signatures are legally valid for most transactions in South Africa, provided they meet basic requirements around identification, intent, and reliability.
+The ECT Act establishes that electronic signatures are legally valid for most transactions, provided they meet basic requirements around identifying the person, intent, and reliability.

 What the ECT Act says about signatures

-Section 13 of the ECT Act addresses electronic signatures directly.
-The key provision states that a signature requirement in law is met if certain conditions are satisfied:
+Section 13 of the ECT Act tackles electronic signatures head-on.
+The key provision says that a signature requirement in law is met if certain conditions are satisfied:

 Section 13(1) of the ECT Act